from IPython.core.display import HTML

 print("a+b is", int(a) + int(b))

-7. Write a script which asks the user for a one-letter code of an amino acid and prints the chemical formula and average mass for the given symbol.
-Hint: Iterate over the lines using the csv module, check for every row (=list) if the one-letter symbol matches and if this is the case extract the needed information from the current list (row) !
+csv module.csv module to display the content of this file. csv module, check for every row (=list) if the one-letter symbol matches and if this is the case extract the needed information from the current list (row) !